happo/happo/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-An open source library for integrating with [happo.io](https://happo.io) - a visual regression testing platform that helps you catch unintended visual changes in your applications.
+An open source library for integrating with [happo.io](https://happo.io) - a visual and accessibility regression testing platform that helps you catch unintended changes in your applications.

 ## ⚠️ Active Development